CLL patients may be more susceptible to infections due to either the CLL itself and/or its treatment. A higher risk of infection is caused by

 People who get recurrent infections may also receive injections of immunoglobulin (gamma globulin) on a regular basis to correct the immune deficiency.
 This treatment is expensive, but it does decrease the frequency of infections in CLL patients with low levels of immunoglobulin in their blood.

-CMV (cytomegalovirus) reactivation can occur in about 10 to 25 percent of patients with relapsed or refractory CLL treated with alemtuzumab.
-It is important to monitor for this potential problem during alemtuzumab therapy.
-Appropriate anti-infection prophylaxis and routine monitoring for early signs of infection should be considered when patients receive therapy with this particular drug.
+Cytomegalovirus (CMV) reactivation can occur in about 10 to 25 percent of patients with relapsed or refractory CLL treated with alemtuzumab.
+Rates of reactivation as high as 6 percent have also been reported in patients treated with idelalisib (Zydelig®).
+It is important to monitor for this potential problem during alemtuzumab or idelalisib therapy.
+Appropriate anti-infection prevention and routine monitoring for early signs of infection should be considered when patients receive therapy with alemtuzumab or idelalisib.

 Low Blood Cell Counts